Reducing food waste

 - We are the only UK retailer to publish data about food waste from our own operations.

-- To address customer concerns that some promotions encourage more food waste, we ended Buy One Get One Free offers on fruit and vegetables in the UK in April 2014.
+- We ended Buy One Get One Free offers on fruit and vegetables in the UK in April 2014.

-- We are working with suppliers to ensure that we minimise waste on the farm, for example we find ways to make use of our banana suppliers’ entire crop, regardless of whether the bananas are small or unusually shaped.
+- We are working with suppliers to ensure that we minimise waste on the farm, for example we introduced our ‘Perfectly Imperfect’ range which uses parts of the crop that previously fell outside our specifications.